Complete Guide to Urban Gardening for Beginners

-Urban garden on terrace with green plants and aromatic herbs
+Urban rooftop garden with green plants and aromatic herbs

-• Access to fresh food: Grow your own aromatic herbs and vegetables
+• Access to fresh food: Grow your own herbs and vegetables

-• Connection with nature: Reduces stress and improves mental wellbeing
+• Connection with nature: Reduce stress and improve mental well-being

-• Sustainability: Reduces your carbon footprint and contributes to the environment
+• Sustainability: Reduce your carbon footprint and help the environment

-• Small balconies: Ideal for vertical gardens and hanging planters
+• Small balconies: Ideal for vertical gardens and hanging pots

-• Large terraces: Perfect for gardens in large pots or cultivation tables
+• Large terraces: Perfect for container gardens or raised beds

-• Windows with good light: Excellent for aromatic herbs in planters
+• Windows with good light: Excellent for growing herbs in small planters

 For beginners in the South American climate, we recommend starting with: